Cutt Off

 "Cutt Off" is the fourth single from Kasabian's eponymous album.
 It is Kasabian's second-highest UK Singles Chart entry at number eight.
 The single version was a re-working of the album version, featuring a new drum track, a different mix and slightly changed lyrics.
 The maxi CD features Kasabian's Radio 1 Live Lounge versions of their own "Processed Beats" and a cover of "Out of Space" by The Prodigy.
 The 10-inch vinyl version came in a poster bag, and featured the exclusive tracks "Pan Am Slit Scam" and a Mad Action remix of "Cutt Off".

 Music video

-The official music video depicts people in a New York strete running from an unseen threat, which is revealed to be a giant flying shark, however the band are unfazed by it, with the shark flying around the members several times.
+The official music video depicts people in a New York street running from an unseen threat, which is revealed to be a giant flying shark, however the band are unfazed by it, with the shark flying around the members several times.